godatadriven/whirl/README.md

 <img src="logo.png" width="250px" align="right" />

-_Fast iterative local development and testing of Apache Airflow workflows_
+_Fast iterative local development and testing of Apache Airflow workflows._

 The idea of _whirl_ is pretty simple: use Docker containers to start up Apache Airflow and the other components used in your workflow.
 This gives you a copy of your production environment that runs on your local machine.
-This allows you to run your DAG locally from start to finish - with the same code as it would on production.
-Being able to see your pipeline succeed gives you more confidence about the logic you are creating/refactoring and the integration between the different components you are facing.
-An additional benefit is that it gives (new) developers an isolated environment to experiment with your workflows.
+You can run your DAG locally from start to finish - with the same code as in production.
+Seeing your pipeline succeed gives you more confidence about the logic you are creating/refactoring and how it integrates with other components.
+It also gives new developers an isolated environment for experimenting with your workflows.

 _whirl_ connects the code of your DAG and your (mock) data to the Apache Airflow container that it spins up.
-By using volume mounts, you are able to make changes to your code in your favorite IDE and immediately see the effect in the running Apache Airflow UI on your machine.
-This even works with custom Python modules that you are developing (and using) in your DAGs.
+Using volume mounts you are able to make changes to your code in your favorite IDE and immediately see the effect in the running Apache Airflow UI on your machine.
+This also works with custom Python modules that you are developing and using in your DAGs.

-NOTE: _whirl_ should not be a replacement for properly (unit) testing the logic you are orchestrating with Apache Airflow.
+NOTE: _whirl_ is not intended to replace proper (unit) testing of the logic you are orchestrating with Apache Airflow.

 ## Prerequisites

 _whirl_ relies on [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
-Make sure you have it installed and that you have given enough RAM (8GB or more recommended) to Docker to let it run all your containers.
+Make sure you have it installed.
+If using _Docker for Mac_ or _Windows_ ensure that you have configured it with sufficient RAM (8GB or more recommended) for running all your containers.

-When you want to use _whirl_ in your CI (currently work in progress), you need to have `jq` installed.
-E.g. with brew:
+When you want to use _whirl_ in your CI pipeline (currently work in progress), you need to have `jq` installed.
+For example, with Homebrew:

 ```bash
 brew install jq
 ```

-The current implementation was developed on Mac OSX, but should in theory work with any operating system supported by Docker.
+The current implementation was developed on macOS but it intended to work with any platform supported by Docker.

 ## Getting Started

-Clone this repository
+Clone this repository:

 ```
 git clone https://github.com/godatadriven/whirl.git <target directory of whirl>
 ```
-For ease of use you can add the basedirectory  to your `PATH` environment variable
+For ease of use you can add the base directory  to your `PATH` environment variable

 ```
 export PATH=<target directory of whirl>:${PATH}